MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/establishing-an-outgoing-call.md

 .
 .
 // Handler for the AudioVideoFlowConfigurationRequested event on the AudioVideoCall.
-// Flow created indicates that there is a flow present to begin media operations with, and that it is no longer null. public void audioVideoCall_FlowConfigurationRequested(object sender, AudioVideoFlowConfigurationRequestedEventArgs e) {
+// Flow created indicates that there is a flow present to begin media operations with, and that it's no longer null. public void audioVideoCall_FlowConfigurationRequested(object sender, AudioVideoFlowConfigurationRequestedEventArgs e) {
   Console.WriteLine("Flow Created.");